portainer/portainer/README.md

 Just point it at your targeted Docker host and then access Portainer by hitting [http://localhost:9000](http://localhost:9000) with a web browser.

-If your target is a Swarm cluster, just add the flag `--swarm`:
+If your target is a Docker Swarm cluster or a Docker cluster using *swarm mode*, just add the flag `--swarm`:

 ```shell
 $ docker run -d -p 9000:9000 portainer/portainer -H tcp://<DOCKERHOST>:<DOCKERPORT> --swarm